Why Traffic and Attention Are Not Turning Into Sales

 If the problem is visibility, more reach may help.
 If the problem is decision confidence, more reach can hide the issue by producing volume without resolution.
 The team sees a healthier top of funnel while the same doubts keep showing up lower down.

 This is how a confidence problem gets mistaken for a media problem.
-The organization keeps optimizing attention while the decision path remains weak.
+The organization keeps optimizing reach, clicks, views, impressions, creator activity, and retargeting while the signals people need before buying remain weak.

 Decision Path